Azure/MS-AMP-Examples/deit/README.md

 # This is an example of DeiT using MS-AMP
-This example, adapted from [DeiT](https://github.com/facebookresearch/deit), demonstrates how to use MS-AMP in a comprehensive training scenario.
+This example demonstrates how to use MS-AMP in [DeiT](https://github.com/facebookresearch/deit).

 ## Data preparation
-Download and extract ImageNet train and val images from http://image-net.org/.
-The directory structure is the standard layout for the torchvision `datasets.ImageFolder`, and the training and validation data is expected to be in the train folder and val folder respectively:
+Before training, please download and extract ImageNet train and val images from http://image-net.org/.
+The directory structure is the standard layout for the torchvision `datasets.ImageFolder`, and the training and validation data are expected to be in the train folder and val folder respectively:
 ```
 /path/to/imagenet/
   train/